VitorLamoya/banking-system/README.md

 In English
 ================================================================================================
 Pleasure,
-My name is Vitor Lamoya and I am a Computer Science student
+My name is Vitor Lamoya and I'm a Computer Science student

 I made a simple banking system that puts all the basic concepts of Python into practice.